-On October 2019 the Company applied for exploration mining concessions in northern Atacama to explore for copper and molybdenum and these were awarded in October 4, 2020.
-The Company submitted further applications in April 2021 and on March 14, 2022, the Company was awarded further exploration concessions that includes the original Avispa and recently awarded Abeja exploration concessions.
+The Company applied for exploration mining concessions in northern Atacama in October 2019 to explore for copper and molybdenum and these were awarded in October 4, 2020.
+The Company submitted further applications in April 2021 and on March 14, 2022, and was awarded further exploration concessions that includes the original Avispa and recently awarded and adjacent Abeja exploration concessions.

-During the period ended March 31, 2023, the Company capitalized \$10,164 in costs related to the application and grant of these concessions (December 31, 2022 - \$281,907).
+During the period ended June 30, 2023, the Company capitalized \$188,136 in costs related to the Avispa Copper Molybdenum Project (December 31, 2022 - \$281,907).